ead0601/mioc-verilog/README.txt

 # METHODOLOGY
 #
-#  Only run "make run" or "make waves", since make build is
+#  Only run "make run test=" or "make waves test=", since make build is
 #  test dependant.
 Each test has the ability to have its own
 #  unique testbench.
 #
-#  1) Each test is encapsulated in its own directory
+#  1) Each test is encapsulated in its own directory structure
+#     	   ../mioc-top/tests/test-001-system-reset
+#
 #  2) Private testbench for each test
+#     	   ../mioc-top/tests/test-001-system-reset/testbench.v
+#
 #  3) Each test stores its own golden verification test pattern
+#     	   ../mioc-top/tests/test-001-system-reset/DATA_GOLD/waves.vcd
 #
+#  4) A simulations output data is stored in its respective DATA_OUT folder.
+#     	   ../mioc-top/tests/test-001-system-reset/DATA_OUT/waves.vcd
+#
+#  5) Each test has its own GTKWAVE config file
+#     	   ../mioc-top/tests/test-001-system-reset/waves.gtkw
+#
+#  6) Waves VCD files are also used as a method for regression checks

 # STATUS
 #